GeneZC/GeneZC/README.md

 ### Research Interests

-🔭 My current research interests lie in the general area of natural language processing, particularly in 1) fine-grained opinion mining, 2) machine learning for robustness, and 3) pre-trained language models.
+🔭 My current research interests lie in the general area of natural language processing, particularly in 1) fine-grained opinion mining, 2) efficient pre-trained language models for information retrieval, and 3) machine learning for robustness.
 Prior to devoting myself to natural language processing, I did a variety of work on game AI.

 ### Recent Activities